-The Fujifilm X-T2 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were announced, respectively, in July 2016 and September 2017.
+The Fujifilm X-T2 and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were officially introduced, respectively, in July 2016 and September 2017.
 The X-T2 is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
-The cameras are based on an APS-C (X-T2) and an one-inch sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on an APS-C (X-T2) and an one-inch (RX10 IV) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 An illustration of the physical size and weight of the Fujifilm X-T2 and the Sony RX10 IV is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T2 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat larger (2 percent) than the Fujifilm X-T2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens built in, whereas the X-T2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the X-T2 and their specifications in the Fujinon X Lens Catalog.